Birds of Prey (2020 film): Critical reception

 Richard Roeper of the Chicago Sun-Times gave the film 3.5 out of 4 stars and said that "Robbie turns in a much richer and funnier and layered performance as Harley this time around, thanks in large part to the stiletto-sharp screenplay by Christina Hodson."
 Joe Morgenstern, writing for The Wall Street Journal, stated, "Much of this R-rated movie is chaotic, yet it's a richly hued, madly inventive, gleefully violent and happily slapdash contraption with a formidable female at its center."
 Matthew Monagle of The Austin Chronicle gave it 4 out of 5 stars and said that "Yan and Robbie lean into both sides of Quinn's personality throughout the film.
 This allows Birds of Prey to earn every bit of its R-rating while still feeling like a Looney Tunes cartoon."

 A. O. Scott of The New York Times explained that "the mood of antic, playful obnoxiousness feels forced rather than liberated, the result of careful note-taking during repeated viewings of Deadpool."
 The Arizona Republics Nicole Ludden praised Yan's direction, saying that it "carries a visually distinct style throughout the film that makes the layering of several chaotic scenes feel cohesive."
+In a 4 out of 5 review, Charlotte O'Sullivan of London Evening Standard stated that "you don't have to choose between Scorsese and superheroes.
+Let go of the guilt.
+Feel free to embrace these lesser spotted birds."

 John DeFore of The Hollywood Reporter called the film: "action-packed, but more rule-following than its bonkers protagonist....
 Yan finds plenty of opportunities for exciting set pieces: Extravagant action choreography makes the most of colorful set design, unlikely gimmicks and wrasslin'-style brutality.
 But Hodson's script offers far less diverting banter than it might've between the fight scenes."
 Writing for Variety, Owen Gleiberman said the film was "thin but lively" and praised the performance of Robbie, as well as Yan's direction, although noted the script as having "attitude to spare, but in a rather bare-bones way."
 Calling it "DC's first good action movie", Joshua Rivera of The Verge offered a mixed review while praising the film's relation to breakups, writing: "That manic energy is all that's holding Birds of Prey together at times, and the fact that all of its characters seem to thrive in it makes it all the more disappointing that the movie doesn't really take any time to get to know them better."

 In a scathing review, Mick LaSalle of the San Francisco Chronicle wrote: "Birds of Prey: And the Fantabulous Emancipation of One Harley Quinn is more than horrible.
 It should not exist.
 Money should never have been raised for it.
 The screenplay should never have been filmed.
 Margot Robbie shouldn't have produced it.
 She certainly shouldn't have starred in it."